musabrayan/Web_MiniProjects/README.md

 # MiniProjects
-This repo contains MiniProjects that I create , when I was learning WebDev....
+This repo contains MiniProjects that I created, when I was learning WebDev....

 Sign-Up Page: